emanueluayza/GGTemplates/README.md

 **Simplify your dev life installing Xcode templates in an easy way.**

-GG Templates provides some Xcode templates with Swift code that you can use to speedup your development.
-You can choose between architectures such as, MVVM or MVP to create complete models, or utils like a Base Service.
+GG Templates provides some Xcode templates with Swift code that you can use to speed up your development.
+You can choose between architectures such as MVVM or MVP to create complete models or utils like a Base Service.

 ## Features